BadmWe/dspyt-webpage/dspyt/posts/How_to_bypass_CAPTCHA_in_python.md

 date: "23 November, 2022"
 excerpt: "Captcha is a test to determine whether or not the user is human.
 2Captcha is the best provider of automatic captcha solving software on the market now."
 cover_image: "/images/posts/captcha/pexels-christina-morillo-1181263.webp"
-tags: ["Python", "captcha", "data", "security", "software"]
+tags:
+  [
+    "Python",
+    "captcha",
+    "pip3",
+    "data",
+    "security",
+    "reCaptcha",
+    "API",
+    "2Captcha",
+    "solving software",
+  ]
 ---

 You may have already solved a number of captchas while filling out a form or registering for a website.
 The basic goal of Captcha is to determine whether the user is human or a bot.
 Captcha is an abbreviation for "Completely Automated Public Turing Test," which is used to distinguish between computers and humans.
-Companies use Captchas to prevent blog spam, access bots, and to make a website more secure.
+Companies use captchas to prevent blog spam, access bots, and to make a website more secure.

 There are different types of captchas that are used, like reCaptcha (a new type), inverted captchas, word-based captchas, and image-based captchas.
 A CAPTCHA is a type of challenge-response test used in computing to determine whether or not the user is human.